5seoyoung/lightweight-multimodal-healthcare-ai/README.md

-# Lightweight Multimodal Healthcare AI

-Efficient multimodal transformers for clinical decision support with operational thresholding and calibration.
+# Lightweight Medical Imaging on Edge: MobileNetV3 + Knowledge Distillation (ChestMNIST)

+Operational thresholding and calibration for lightweight CNNs on ChestMNIST.

 **Warning**: This code is for research and educational purposes only.
 Clinical deployment requires separate IRB approval and field validation.

+> Note: Although the repository name refers to “multimodal,” **this release focuses on single-modal medical imaging (ChestMNIST)**.
+Multimodal extensions are on the roadmap.

 ---

 ## Research Overview

 Medical imaging classifiers in mobile/edge environments must satisfy **accuracy**, **latency**, and **memory** constraints simultaneously while maintaining **operational reliability**.
-This repository establishes reproducible baselines on ChestMNIST using **MobileNetV3-Small (≈1.53M parameters)** and investigates whether **Scheduled Knowledge Distillation (KD)** with **class weighting** can improve operational performance at per-class thresholds.
+This repository establishes reproducible baselines on ChestMNIST using **MobileNetV3-Small (≈1.53M parameters)** and investigates whether **scheduled Knowledge Distillation (KD)** with **class weighting** can improve operational performance at per-class thresholds.

 ### Core Research Questions

-* Can scheduled KD with class weighting surpass supervised learning baselines when evaluated at **operational thresholds**?
+* Can scheduled KD with class weighting surpass supervised baselines when evaluated at **operational thresholds**?
-* What combination of **CE→KD scheduling** and **inverse class weighting** achieves the best **F1_macro** and **ECE stability**?
+* Which combination of **CE→KD scheduling** and **inverse class weighting** yields the best **F1_macro** and **ECE stability**?
-* How do we establish **reproducible benchmarks** with standardized threshold optimization and calibration procedures?
+* How do we establish **reproducible benchmarks** with standardized threshold optimization and calibration?

 ### Key Findings

 * **Scheduled KD (CE→KD + inverse weighting)** achieves **F1_macro 0.2315** vs supervised baseline **0.2230**
-* **Pre-trained student initialization** critical for KD convergence stability
+* **Pre-trained student initialization** is critical for KD convergence stability
-* **Per-class threshold optimization** on validation set essential for fair operational comparison
+* **Per-class threshold optimization** on validation is essential for fair operational comparison
-* All experiments reproducible with standardized seed/log/checkpoint protocols
+* All experiments are reproducible via standardized seed/log/checkpoint protocols

 ---